digitalghost-dev/poke-cli/docs/Infrastructure_Guide/grafana.md

 !!! warning

-    The `uid` for will need to be updated manually if the prompt for choosing a data souce does not appear.
+    The `uid` for will need to be updated manually if the prompt for choosing a data source does not appear.
 If so, the dashboard will have errors on each visual.
 To fix this, perform the steps below.

 1. Grab the `uid` for the Prometheus data source.
     * On the left side menu, click on the **Connections** dropdown.
 Then, choose **Data Sources**.
-    * Search for "prom" and then click on the default Promethesus data source.
+    * Search for "prom" and then click on the default Prometheus data source.
     * In the URL of that page, the last section is the `uid`: `/datasources/edit/<uid>`.

 2. Edit the JSON Model in the Dashboard.